Humaiun-Manik/Humaiun-Manik/README.md

 ![Profile views](https://gpvc.arturio.dev/Humaiun-Manik)

 Hello!
-I'm a junior MERN Stack web developer who is passionate about making error-free websites with 100% client satisfaction.
+I'm a web developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-word problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.

 ### 👨‍💻 Skills & Experiance:
 ✅ React <br>